Tangjiahui26/DataAnalysisWithR/hw08/README.md

 + Allow the usr to search for multiple alcohol types and countries simultaneously. :white_check_mark:

     - I set a`checkbox` for user if they want to filter the results by countries.
-I also made the filter part multi-selection by adding some`if else` codes.
+I also made the a multi-selection filter by adding some`if else` codes.

 ### Problems